Download the charter (PDF - 48 KB)

 - Current and future shortages or excesses of physicians in medical and surgical specialties and subspecialties;

-- Issues relating to foreign medical graduates;
+- Issues relating to international medical graduates;

 - Appropriate federal policies with respect to the matters specified in subparagraphs (A), (B), and (C), including policies concerning changes in the financing of undergraduate and graduate medical education programs and changes in the types of medical education training in graduate medical education programs;